Crime in Victoria: Convicts

 Convicts were never directly transported to Victoria, however at least 300 convicts arrived in Sorrento in 1803 as part of Colonel David Collin's short-lived, first attempt at British settlement in Victoria, in 1804.
 This first group of convicts also included the famous escaped convict William Buckley.
 Over the following decades small numbers of convicts were sent from Tasmania and New South Wales to carry out government work, surveying and labour.

 Eureka Stockade

 From the 28th of November till the 3 December 1854 the Eureka Stockade took place in what is now the suburb of Eureka, Ballarat.
-Gold prospecters staged an uprising against the colonial government which lead to an armed conflict; 22 miners and 6 soldiers were killed.
+Gold prospectors staged an uprising against the colonial government which lead to an armed conflict; 22 miners and 6 soldiers were killed.
 The event is significant in Australian history, particularly in regards to the development of democracy.
 In the colony's capital of Melbourne there was enormous support from the public for the captured Eureka rebels, this support was one of the factors that lead to the creation of the Electoral Act 1856, leading to colonists being granted male suffrage, on condition of owning property, in the lower house in the Victorian parliament.